nyhvignoli/musicatchers-backend/README.md

 * `npm run tables` to create tables.
 * `npm run populate` to populate the music genre table.
 * `npm run test` to run test cases.
+* `npm run start` to start the application.
-* `npm run dev` to start the application with hot reload.
+* `npm run dev` to start the application on development mode, with hot reload.
+* `npm run build` to build the aplication for production to the `build` folder.

 <a id="features"></a>
 ## Features: